Incremental Residual Reinforcement Learning Toward Real-World Learning for Social Navigation: REAL-WORLD EXPERIMENTS

 \section{REAL-WORLD EXPERIMENTS}

 The real-world learning capabilities of the proposed IRRL framework were evaluated.
 The experimental scenario was structured to test the policy's adaptability to unseen dynamics.
 First, the robot was pre-trained for 100,000 episodes in a simulated circle-crossing environment featuring two cooperative pedestrians controlled by SFM who were aware of the position of the robot.
 Next, the robot was deployed in a physical environment containing two uncooperative pedestrians who were unaware of the position of the robot.
-The real-world experiment began with an initial evaluation of 30 episodes in a circle-crossing scenario.
-Subsequently, 100 episodes of online re-learning were conducted in this environment using IRRL.
-Because maintaining continuous physical interactions with physical pedestrians for extended periods is highly impractical, the real-world RL framework that simulates virtual pedestrians within the physical space was developed.
+The real-world experiment began with an initial evaluation of 50 episodes with virtual pedestrians and 30 episodes with physical pedestrians in a circle-crossing scenario.
+Subsequently, 100 episodes of online additional learning were conducted in this environment using IRRL.
+Because maintaining continuous physical interactions with physical pedestrians for extended periods is highly impractical, the real-world RL framework that simulates virtual pedestrians within the physical space was developed and used for learning and evaluation.
 Figure \ref{Scenes of the real-world experiment} illustrates this hybrid environment.
-After completing the 100 training episodes, a final test was conducted in the physical pedestrians environment to verify the perfomance of the adapted policy.
+After completing the 100 training episodes, a final test was conducted in the virtual and physical pedestrians environment to verify the perfomance of the adapted policy.